f-fong/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  > Real-Time Twitter Stream

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  > Microblogging for everyone

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  > Twitter with ReactJS will show tweets about your choice of topic and load new ones in real time.

 ## Problem ##
   > Describe the problem your product solves.

+  > Twitter with ReactJS will automatically load new tweets in real-time without you having to manually load.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  > The app will listen to the Twitter streaming API and save new tweets as they come in.
+On save, an event will be passed to the client side that will update the views.

 ## Quote from You ##
   > A quote from a spokesperson in your company.